OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Related work

 \subsection{LLM-based IM approaches.}

 With the rapid progress of LLMs, recent studies have begun to explore their potential in IM.
-Ahmed \etal \cite{ahmed} fine-tuned GPT-3.X on domain-specific corpora to directly predict root causes from incident titles and summaries.
-RCACopilot \cite{rcacopilot} and Zhang \etal \cite{icl_rca} adopt in-context learning strategies, where a few semantically similar past incidents are retrieved as examples to perform few-shot prediction.
+Ahmed \etal \cite{ahmed} fine-tuned GPT-3.X on domain corpora for direct root cause prediction from incident titles and summaries.
+RCACopilot \cite{rcacopilot} and Zhang \etal \cite{icl_rca} use in-context learning, retrieving semantically similar past incidents as examples for few-shot prediction.
 While these approaches demonstrate the feasibility of LLMs for IM, they also exhibit critical limitations.
 First, most methods rely on surface-level similarity matching or prompt engineering, rather than performing grounded reasoning over raw observability data, which weakens alignment with actual system behavior.
 Second, their outputs typically lack transparent reasoning chains, offering little interpretability or auditability for OCEs in high-stakes operational scenarios.
 Finally, they are often built on closed-source proprietary models such as GPT-4, resulting in high inference costs and strong dependency on external APIs, which poses substantial barriers to cost-efficient and trustworthy deployment in real-world environments.
+Building on LLMs, recent efforts have explored multi-agent system (MAS)-based IM, leveraging specialized agents for collaborative reasoning.
+For instance, mABC \cite{mabc} adopts a blockchain-inspired decentralized voting mechanism among LLM-based agents for collective root cause inference; TrioXpert \cite{trioxpert} proposes a multi-expert architecture integrating modality-specific preprocessing and agent collaboration for IM; D-Bot \cite{dbot} focuses on database diagnosis, leveraging agent collaboration with specialized roles (\eg CPU, Network) to generate timely diagnostic reports.
+In parallel, OPENRCA \cite{openrca} introduces the first benchmark for natural-language-driven IM.
+Notably, even top methods using closed-source LLMs (\eg Claude 3.5 Sonnet, GPT-4o, Gemini 1.5 Pro) only achieve 11.34\% accuracy, highlighting IM's inherent difficulty and current approach limitations.